Our Board of Trustees is elected by the Annual Membership Meeting.

 Trustee and Treasurer

-• Elizabeth David-Barrett
+• Liz David-Barrett

 Professor Liz David-Barrett